Zutendaal Air Base

-Zutendaal Air Base is a reserve Belgian Air Component base, located 4 mi east-southeast of Genk (Limburg), approximately 50 mi east-northeast of Brussels.
+Zutendaal Air Base is a reserve Belgian Air Force base, located 4 mi east-southeast of Genk (Limburg), approximately 50 mi east-northeast of Brussels.

 Overview

 The base is in reserve status, its primary use being to store retired Agusta helicopters.
 Since 2009, it has been open to limited civilian recreational flying; it is home to a gliding club, operating on the weekends.

 History

 Origins

 Zutendaal Air Base's origins date to March 1917 when it was originally constructed by the German Army Air Corps as "Flieger Schießschule". it was established for observers destined for artillery units.
 Near this airfield, the Germans selected a large heath area (between Houthalen, Genk, As, Peer and Opglabbeek) where they installed a firing range.

 After World War I, the name of the airfield was changed to Asch (as it was spelled at the time) and it became the Flying School of the Belgian Military Aviation, later in March 1920 called Aéronautique Militaire.
 Situated 2 km SW of the town centre of As, this school had a large 1100 by 800 metres grass airfield at its disposal and several metal hangars and brick support buildings.
 After the Flying School was abandoned in 1924, the airfield was closed to make room for the proposed construction of a canal, and moved to Wevelgem, the field gradually became a dense wooded area.